 Italy's higher education sector consists of two main areas:

-There are currently around 89 universities, which fall into the following categories:
+There are currently 89 universities, which are divided into the following categories:

-In addition, higher education institutions exist in the non-university sector.
+In addition, three types of higher education institution exist in the non-university sector.
 These include:

 - higher schools of design;